 Understanding the total acid will give you insights into your apples or your juice and how to make a balanced cider.
 Balanced hard ciders are what you want to make great hard ciders.
 I also make drier hard ciders so it’s important for me to understand my total acid level so I can decide how to bring it into balance or accentuate it.
 So how do you measure total acid?
 You have to titrate your juice or cider.
 You can buy or make your titration kit.
+I modified the standard kit shown on my recommended products page by adding 1ml and 3ml syringe and a small 10ml graduated cylinder.
 Here is what mine looks like.

 Basically, acid titration is a process where you mix an indicator solution, phenolphthalein, into a specific amount of juice or cider.
 Next, you mix in a known reagent, NaOH 0.2N, until the juice with the indicator solution permanently changes colors.
 The amount of reagent you add to achieve the color change, defines the amount of acid in the juice.
 Since I am assessing apples, the method I use defines the total acid in terms of grams per liter of malic acid.
 As I previously said, this is different from pH.
 To measure pH, I recommend a meter.
 They are not that expensive and much more accurate than the pH test strips that change color.